dexity/dexity.github.io/_posts/2015-09-15-eucaby-architecture.md

 ![Eucaby Authentication][img-authentication]

+Every access token has limited lifetime.
+This equally relates to Facebook short-lived and long-lived and Eucaby access tokens.
+After access token is expired it has to be either refreshed or created again.
+Eucaby API takes care of it by automatically refreshing access tokens.

 ## Endpoints

 Originally I planned to use [Google Endpoints][endpoints] because it is really easy to implement API with.
-But it has one disadvantage that is hard to get around: all endpoints will start with `/_ah/api` which is no problem for programming interface makes the REST API not very esthetic.
+But it has one disadvantage that is hard to get around: all endpoints will start with `/_ah/api` which is no problem for programming interface but makes the REST API not very esthetic.
 One way to solve the issue is to use redirect for every request but I decided to take a different approach and use [Flask Restful][flask-restful] instead.
 It has all essential features to build API but lacking a bit of validation.

 # Mobile Application